-How do I know if the Wisconsin Department of Revenue will require me to file my clients' income tax returns electronically?
+How do I know if the Wisconsin Department of Revenue requires me to file my clients' income tax returns electronically?

 If you prepared 50 or more 2020 Wisconsin individual income tax returns in 2021, you are required to file 2021 Wisconsin individual income tax returns electronically as of January 1, 2022.
 Wisconsin Administrative Code

 section Tax 2.08, gives the department authorization to require electronic filing of individual income tax returns.

 To whom does the requirement to electronically file apply?

 The administrative rule requiring the electronic filing of individual income tax returns applies to any person or entity engaged in the business of individual income tax return preparation, regardless of its legal form.
 This includes sole proprietors, partnerships, limited liability companies, and corporations that prepare 50 or more Wisconsin individual income tax returns.

 My business has ten employees who prepare individual income tax returns.
 How will the department determine whether my business is required to file returns electronically?

 The 50-return threshold is based on the total number of returns prepared by all your employees.
 If your business prepared at least 50 individual income tax returns, even the returns prepared by employees who did fewer than 50 returns must be filed electronically.

 My business has two locations.
 Does the 50-return threshold apply to each location separately?

 No. The 50-return threshold is based on the total number of returns prepared at all your business locations.